MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-howto-global-handlers.md

 ## Introduction

-In this tutorial, we'll walk through an example of ... using the Bot Builder SDK for .NET.
+In this article, we'll walk through an example of ... using the Bot Builder SDK for .NET.

-## Next steps
+## Additional resources

-In this tutorial, we walked through an example of ... using the Bot Builder SDK for .NET.
+In this article, we walked through an example of ... using the Bot Builder SDK for .NET.
 To learn more, see:

 > [!NOTE]